Available for hire to design and paint original artwork on preexisting surfaces.

 Not all murals are created equal.

 I work with each client to make a completely unique product that is customized to their needs and fills the full potential of their space and budget.
 That means figuring in a lot of different variables, and unfortunately makes it impossible to give you a hard and fast price.

 The time any project takes depends on its size, complexity, and environment.
 Factors like surface type, number of colors, geometric shapes or typography, and flat or modeled shapes play a big role here.
-For example, the question "How much does it cost to paint a tree in my living room?" can have answers ranging from $500 to $5,000.
+For example, the question "How much does it cost to paint a tree in my living room?" can have answers ranging from $500 to $5,000 to $15,000.

 The silver lining here is that I can work with you to make your idea fit your price range.
 At this time I do not have a project minimum - that means that if you just need me to come work a little signage magic or paint flowers on your mantle, you will be able to afford it and I will be delighted to do it!
 (Note: for small jobs, the 6-step process outlined above in 'How?' may be slimmed down for the sake of efficiency and sanity.)

 How long does it take to paint a mural?

-Depends on a lot: see 'How Much?' above.
+Anywhere from a day to a month: see 'How Much?' above.
 I do as much planning as possible so that I can work quickly and efficiently once I'm on the wall, so the design + planning time is usually much longer than the actual painting time.

 Sorry, you're in the wrong department.
-My list of outright "no"s is short but firm: no faux finishing, no classical trompe l'oeil, and no third party copyrighted work are not in my wheelhouse.
+My list of outright "no"s is short but firm: no faux finishing, no classical trompe l'oeil, and no third party copyrighted work.